-We have three community liaison committees that bring together diverse community stakeholders to facilitate discussions about port-related impacts.
+We have four community liaison committees that bring together diverse community stakeholders to facilitate discussions about port-related impacts.

 The goal of the committees is to work collaboratively to find potential solutions that meet our mandate to facilitate Canada’s trade while protecting the environment and considering community interests.

-The North Shore Waterfront Liaison Committee brings together port industry, municipalities, First Nations, and North Vancouver and West Vancouver residents.
+The North Shore Waterfront Liaison Committee brings together port industry, municipalities, Indigenous, and North Vancouver and West Vancouver residents.
 The committee was established to take a proactive approach to communication and address local port-related issues.
 Learn more about the North Shore Waterfront Liaison Committee.

-Port Community Liaison Committee – Delta represents port industry, rail, local residents, farming, the Corporation of Delta, and Tsawwassen First Nation.
+Port Community Liaison Committee – Delta represents port industry, rail, local residents, farming, the City of Delta, and Tsawwassen First Nation.
 The committee was established to take a proactive approach to communication and address local port-related issues.
-Learn more about the Port Community Liaison Committee – Delta.
+Learn more about the Port Community Liaison Committee – Delta

 Do you live in Delta?
 Would you like to engage in constructive discussions about port activities in this community?
 The Vancouver Fraser Port Authority invites you to become a member of the Port Community Liaison Committee, a diverse group of community and industry stakeholders who come together to provide input about port-related operations and development.

 We are recruiting for five committee positions: four community representatives positions and one environmental representative.
 The committee meets approximately six times a year at the Port of Vancouver Delta Community Office in Ladner.
 The deadline for applications is August 31, 2019.

 The South Shore Community Liaison Committee brings together community and industry stakeholders to facilitate ongoing communication about port-related operations and development happening on the south shore of Burrard Inlet.
 The committee will meet approximately six times a year.